Find out what your car is worth

 Thinking about a used Nissan Rogue?
 Learn which Rogue years to avoid, common issues like CVT failures and electrical glitches, plus the best model years to buy used in Canada.

-The Nissan Rogue is one of Canada’s best-selling compact SUVs, loved for its affordable price, fuel efficiency, and family-friendly design.
+The Nissan Rogue is one of Canada's best-selling compact SUVs, appreciated for its accessible pricing, solid fuel economy, and practical family-oriented design.
 With comfortable seating for five, good cargo space, and available all-wheel drive, it has become a go-to choice for commuters and young families across the country.

-But while the Rogue has plenty of strengths, not every model year delivers the same level of reliability.
+However, while the Rogue offers many appealing features, reliability varies significantly across different model years.
 Some years are known for transmission failures, electrical glitches, and costly repairs that can turn what should be a dependable SUV into a financial headache.

-In this guide, we’ll highlight the Nissan Rogue years to avoid, explain the most common issues, and help you choose the safest and smartest used Rogue for your budget.
+In this comprehensive guide, we'll identify the Nissan Rogue model years to steer clear of, break down the most frequent problems, and guide you toward choosing the safest and most reliable used Rogue within your budget.

 Model Years Key Issues Should You Avoid?